 Supervisory Capacity: These individuals are responsible for their own safety, as well as the safety of others.
-They may accompany Non-MR Personnel and untrained individuals in all areas of the MNC.
-They can also supervise Level 1 MR Personnel in Zones 3 and 4, which Level 1 MR Personnel cannot independently access.
+They may accompany Non-MR Personnel and untrained individuals in all areas of the MNC, as well as Level 1 MR Personnel in Zones 3 and 4, which Level 1 MR Personnel are not allowed to independently access.
 Level 2 MR Personnel may also go over the safety screening form with MR study participants and their parent or guardian and perform the metal detector "wanding" on those individuals prior to Zone 3 entry.